danya02/obsidian-wadayama-notes/Notes/People/Players/Mike Bequith.md

 Maybe used the mystery ability on the [[Mt Hakkai|Mountaintop]].

-Has basic (d4) hacking ability, but failed to hack the [[Mayor's Office]], using two Bennies in the process.
+Has basic (d4) hacking ability, but failed to hack the Mayor's Office, using two Bennies in the process.

 Owns a bug/tracking device.
+Has Hindrance: Convict.

+Notice is d8.
+Common Knowledge is d8.

+Has some kind of neural implant.